 A few months ago I decided to get Little Girl a weighted blanket.
 She would pop up and down for a solid hour after tuck in.
 Back and forth my husband and I would go.
-Sleep has always been an issue with her.
+Sleep has always been an issue with her so I knew I had to get something that would help and a weighted blanket did just the trick.

 What is a weighted blanket?